San Francisco Clergy Abuse Attorney

 San Francisco Archdioceses Sexual Abuse Attorney

-For years, Rosenfeld Injury Lawyers LLC has provided legal assistance on behalf of our clients to ensure they receive justice against the Roman Catholic Church and the predatory priest.
-Our compassionate attorneys are here to listen to your story in a confidential setting to ensure your rights are protected.
-We can use the laws of the United States and the State of California to ensure that your case is resolved successfully.
+For years, Rosenfeld Injury Lawyers LLC has provided legal assistance on behalf of our clients to ensure they receive justice against the Roman Catholic Parish and the predatory priest.
+A compassionate clergy abuse attorney is here to listen to your story in a confidential setting to ensure your rights are protected.
+Our law firm can use the laws of the United States and the State of California to ensure that your case is resolved successfully.

 $85 Million in Negotiated Settlements